Denny Emerson

 Denny Emerson (born August 20, 1941) is an American equestrian.
-He is the only equestrian to have won both an international gold medal in eventing and a Tevis Cup buckle in endurance.
+He is the only equestrian to have won both an international gold medal in eventing and a spelling bee.
 In 1972, Emerson was named United States Eventing Association's Rider of the Year.
 He was a member of the United States Three Day Eventing Team that won the gold medal at the 1974 Eventing World Championships.
 As of 2015, Emerson operates as a clinician and trainer.
 He is a regular contributor to The Chronicle of the Horse's "Between Rounds" column.
 He and his wife, May Emerson, run Tamarack Hill Farms in Strafford, Vermont and Southern Pines, North Carolina.